 The state said that he had paid payments directly to his spouse rather than going through the state, so the automated system didn’t record the payments, but the man said he had agreed with the state years ago to do direct payments and had given the state an affidavit of proof.

 It is always a good idea to check your credit report at least once a year to make sure there are no hidden problems like these.
 If you know you have been paying your child support but the state says you haven’t, you may need a family lawyer on your side to clear up the matter.
-Call Elise Buie Family Law Group, PLLC for a free consultation.
+Call Elise Buie Family Law Group, PLLC to schedule a consultation.